Frequently Asked Questions

 Are there any fees?

-Middle School West Auckland is a new Partnership School.
-This means the education is free and we also provide uniform and stationery and cover the cost of field trips.
+Middle School West Auckland is a Designated Character School.
+The education is free and we also provide uniform and stationery and cover the cost of field trips.

 How structured is the learning environment?

 The school is both structured and disciplined.
 The students do three full classes each morning in their core subjects (Mathematics, English, Science, Social Studies, Technology) and also have an independent learning hour.
 In their independent time, the Year 7 & 8 students are supervised on 2 to 3 of the periods.
 All students have access to teaching staff to answer questions during this time.
 There is a very high expectation that students use their independent time to the best of their ability.

 What is the practical outcome of the Christian focus and principles?

 On a day-to-day basis, the expectations of how staff work with the students and the level of demonstrated respect that students have for each other, staff and the members of the community they interact with is a key outcome of this area.

 The school does not have formal religious education but the Christian ethic and worldview is a foundation to all of our teaching.
 The children feel comfortable being challenged on their thoughts and challenging others (including staff).